 In 2015 son Loïc planted 0.46 hectare with massale Syrah on Cumelle at Côte-Rôtie.
 After the separation from Jean-Paul's brother Jean-Luc, the labels now read Corinne, Jean-Paul & Loïc Jamet as the producers.
 The Condrieu – first vintage 2015 - is very much Loïc’s baby; the plot was bought Christmas 2014, and has been supplemented with a patch of newly planted Vernon Viognier

 LVT 2016 r A domaine whose wines hold great refinement and a clear fruit - I have always considered their style to be Burgundian.
 The wines appear to be regaining some depth and complexity with the 2007 vintage – a very welcome event.
 Patrick has said he is allowing the malos to take their time (ie not heating the cellar) and there is greater body now, also helped by a slightly longer vinification time at a restrained maximum temperature.
 He abandoned the immerged cap process after 2009 - it had been done for four generations, and now favours pumping overs with some light cap punching.
 In the late 1990s and early 2000s, these wines were not made to live for a very long time - Patrick being keen to drink them inside 10 years.
 This has been changing recently, and the wines have more soild structure than in that period.

-LVT 2015 r 2015 wh Sadly the founder of the domaine in 1990, Louis Clerc, died in April, 2007.
+LVT 2016 r 2015 wh Sadly the founder of the domaine in 1990, Louis Clerc, died in April, 2007.
 This is a traditional domaine, and now his son Martin, born in 1991, is becoming actively involved, helped by his mother.
 The crop was sold to merchants until 2003.
 There are some STGT characteristics: these are warmly textured, southern sector wines that can be a little light.
 I was delighted to taste the **** 2016 Côte-Rôtie that was tasty and natural.
 There was good Condrieu in 2013 and 2014 - much improved.
 Martin spent five months working in Australia during 2015.
 Jean-Michel Stéphan, hard core, talented natural methods grower, is his father’s nephew.
 Jean-Paul Brun of Beaujolais fame is giving Martin advice.